What Is My Newborn Learning?

 Play is the chief way that infants learn how to move, communicate, socialize, and understand their surroundings.
 And during the first month of life, your baby will learn by interacting with you.

-One of the first things your baby will learn is to associate the feel of your touch, the sound of your voice, and the sight of your face with getting his or her needs for comfort and food met.
+The first thing your baby will learn is to associate the feel of your touch, the sound of your voice, and the sight of your face with getting his or her needs for comfort and food met.
 You can encourage your newborn to learn by stimulating your newborn's senses in positive ways — with smiles, smoothing sounds, and gentle caresses.

 Even at this young age, newborns are ready to learn about the world around them.
 A newborn loves to look at faces, especially mom's.
 Likewise, in the first days and weeks of life, newborns can recognize their mother's voice.
 Your infant will respond to your voice (or other interesting sounds) by looking alert and becoming less active.
 The baby may try to find out where the sound is coming from by looking around and turning his or her head.